Timo Werner: RB Leipzig

 In his final match as a Leipzig player on 27 June 2020, Werner scored both of his side's goals in a 2–1 win away to Augsburg.
-Hence, he finished his tenure at Leipzig with 95 goals, to become the club's record goalscorer, overtaking Daniel Frahn.
+Hence, he finished his tenure at Leipzig with 95 goals, overtaking Daniel Frahn to become the club's record goalscorer.

 Chelsea

-On 18 June 2020, Werner agreed to sign for English Premier League club Chelsea, who activated his £47.5 million release clause, on a five-year contract.
+On 18 June 2020, Werner agreed to sign for Premier League club Chelsea, who activated his £47.5 million release clause, on a five-year contract.
 He joined the club on 1 July.
 He made his league debut with the club on 14 September, in a 3–1 away win against Brighton & Hove Albion.
 On 29 September, Werner scored his first goal for Chelsea in a 1–1 draw against Tottenham Hotspur which they lost 4–5 on penalties in the fourth round of the EFL Cup.
 On 17 October, Werner scored his first Premier League goals with a brace and assisted Kai Havertz for the third as Chelsea drew Southampton 3–3 at home.
-On 28 October, he scored his first Champions League goal for Chelsea, a penalty against Russian side Krasnodar.
+He scored his first Champions League goal for Chelsea, a penalty against Russian side Krasnodar on 28 October.

 On 15 February 2021, Werner scored in a 2–0 win over Newcastle United in the Premier League and ended his 14-game goal drought in the league.
 On 5 May, he scored the first goal in a 2–0 win over Real Madrid, to help his team book a place in the Champions League final against fellow Premier League side Manchester City.
 On 29 May, he won his first-ever Champions League after Chelsea defeated Manchester City in the final in Porto.

 Werner started the 2021–22 season in the 2021 UEFA Super Cup match against Villarreal on 11 August 2021, and following a 1–1 draw after extra time, Chelsea won the penalty shoot-out 6–5.
 He scored his first goal of the season during a Carabao Cup clash against Aston Villa.
 The match ended 1–1 after regular time and Chelsea eventually won 4–3 on penalties.
 His first Premier League goal of the season came on 2 October in a 3–1 win against Southampton.
-On 8 December 2021, Werner scored the fastest goal for Chelsea in their Champions League history, after only 82 seconds away to FC Zenit.
-He also scored a second goal in the 3–3 draw in Saint Petersburg.
-On 12 April 2022, he scored the third goal for Chelsea to be 3–0 ahead against Real Madrid in the second leg of the Champions League quarter-finals in the Santiago Bernabéu Stadium; however, Real Madrid managed to score a goal later on, then another goal in the extra-time, to qualify eventually to the semi-finals by winning 5–4 on aggregate.
+On 8 December 2021, Werner scored the fastest goal for Chelsea in their Champions League history, after only 82 seconds away to Zenit Saint Petersburg.
+He also scored a second goal in the 3–3 draw away to Zenit.
+On 12 April 2022, he scored the third goal for Chelsea to be 3–0 ahead away to Real Madrid in the second leg of the Champions League quarter-finals; however, Real Madrid managed to score a goal later on, then another goal in extra time, to qualify eventually to the semi-finals by winning 5–4 on aggregate.